 CSUMB Funded Projects

 Public Works projects from $0 - $50,000

-The Campus endorses the policy of Best Business Practices and competition is not required.
+The campus endorses the policy of Best Business Practices, obtaining three quotes for all public works.
+Formal competition is not required.

 Acquisitions that are estimated to be greater than $5,000.01 to $314,000 may be awarded to a Certified Small Business and or Certified DVBE, as long as price quotations or proposals have been obtained from two or more small businesses and/or DVBEs.
 See below for bid package requirements.

 Public Works projects from $50,000.01 - $709,000 (Minor Cap)

 Informal bid process is required.
 Bid packages are provided to those contractors interested in doing business with us.
 Solicit bids in writing.
 Ensure that the scope of work, specifications, notice to contractors, bid proposal form, contract general conditions, supplementary general conditions, list of proposed subcontractors, list of proposed subcontractors - additional information, payment and performance bonds, prevailing wages rates, certificate of appropriate contractor's license, small business preference and certification request, advertisement in Fi$Cal, CalEProcure, and Planetbids, certification to bid, noncollusion affidavit, and DVBE solicitation are included.

 Public Works projects in excess of $709,000.01 (Major Cap)

 - CSU Pre-qualification of Prospective Bidders - Major Capital Projects

 - CSU Contract General Conditions for Major Capital Outlay Projects